onedata/onedata-documentation/doc/administering_onedata/onezone_tutorial.md

 ## Installation
 Onezone can be deployed using our [official Docker images](https://hub.docker.com/r/onedata/onezone/) on any [Linux OS supporting Docker](https://docs.docker.com/engine/installation/#supported-platforms) or using packages that we provide for *Ubuntu Wily*, *Ubuntu Xenial* and *Fedora 23*).
 Docker based deployment is the recommended setup due to minimal requirements and best portability.

+**Onezone** service can be deployed on multiple nodes for high-availability purpose, in such case either the Docker setup or the packages need to be installed on all nodes where the **Onezone** should be deployed.
+This tutorial assumes **Onezone** will be installed on a single node.

 ### Prerequisites
 In order to ensure optimum performance of the **Onezone** service, several low-level settings need to be tuned on the host machine.
-This applies to both Docker based as well as package based installations.
+This applies to both Docker based as well as package based installations, in particular to nodes where Couchbase database instance are deployed.

 #### Increase maximum number of opened files
 In order to install **Onezone** service on one of the supported operating systems, first make sure that the maximum limit of opened files is at least 4096: